briantan050/TELUS_IoT_Getting_Started/README.md

 ## Next steps
 Now that you are receiving sensor data in the Azure IoT Hub, the next step is to do something with it!
 Choose what to do next:
-* **Part 2** will connect the sensor data to an Azure Logic App, enabling you to perform specific actions with it.
-In this tutorial, we connect it with the Copernicus open data hub API to use the sensor's latitude and longitude to select a map and retrieve its URL for the user to download.
+* **[Part 2](https://github.com/briantan050/Telus-IoT-Starter-Kit-Walkthrough-Part-2/)** will walk you through using the IoT data in a logic app with the Copernicus open access hub API.
-* **Part 3** will send the sensor data from the IoT Hub to Power BI through a Stream Analytics job, enabling you to display your data on a dashboard that updates automatically.
+* **[Part 3](https://github.com/briantan050/Telus-IoT-Starter-Kit-Walkthrough-Part-3/)** will walk you through displaying the IoT data in a Power BI dashboard.

 ## Credits:
 * GarettB's tutorial: [TELUS IOT Getting Started](https://github.com/garettB/TELUS_IoT_Getting_Started)